 How To Pick The Best Sweet Corn

-Okay, so you are at the grocery store or farmer's market buying corn.
-How do you know if the corn is good other than pulling back the husk and looking at the corn?
+Okay, so you are at the grocery store or farmer's market buying fresh corn on the cob.
+How do you know if the corn is good other than pulling back the husk and looking at the corn itself?

 Cooking Sweet Corn In The Instant Pot